Murals in San Francisco are governed by a number of different factors:

 The Arts Commission reviews mural proposals to ensure aesthetic quality, design integrity and to determine that the work is appropriate to the setting, architecture, and social context.
 Scheduling of Arts Commission review is contingent upon fulfillment of all requirements on the checklist.
 Artists should also review the Mural Design Approval Guidelines. *If you would like to propose a temporary mural (7 days or less), then please scroll down.

-Alyssa Torres, Program Associate
+Craig Corpora, Program Associate

 Civic Art Collection & Public Art Program